giandifra/simple_rsa/README.md

 # Simple RSA Encryption

-Flutter plugin to encrypt and decrypt (RSA/ECB/PCSK1) string with a public and a private key
+Flutter plugin to encrypt, decrypt (RSA/ECB/PCSK1), verify and sign string with a public and a private key

-Support only ANDROID (for now)
+Support for ANDROID and iOS(thanks to adlanarifzr)

 ## Installation